In the previous step, you forked the tina-cloud-starter. Now, clone this repository and ensure this is your working directory.

 yarnisn't installed on your machine, open a terminal and run

 package-lock.jsonso we can't guarantee the dependencies are the same for you.

 This command starts the GraphQL server and the Next.js application in development mode.
 It also regenerates your schema types for TypeScript and GraphQL so changes to your

 .tina config are reflected immediately.

-This is ideal for development workflows and the API is identical to the one used in the cloud, so once you're ready to deploy your application you won't face any challenges there.
+This is ideal for development workflows and the API is identical to the one used when working with the backend, so once you're ready to deploy your application you won't face any challenges there.

-Click on the pencil in the lower left-hand corner to open Tina's sidebar which displays a form with fields you can edit and see update live on the page.
-Since we're working locally, saving results in changes to your local filesystem.
+Next, click on the pencil in the lower left-hand corner to open Tina's sidebar which displays a variety of forms with fields you can edit and see updates live on the page.
+Since we're working locally, clicking save results in changes to your local filesystem.

 Make some changes, build your own components and experience contextual editing with Tina.
 As fun as this is, you'll likely want to collaborate with others and view changes on a publicly available URL.
 To do that, in the next step we'll connect to Tina Cloud.